rstudio/sparkapi/README.md

 }
 ```

-The `scala_version` argument is provided so that a single package can support mutliple Scala compiler versions for it's JARs and packages (currently Scala downloadable binaries are compiled with Scala 2.10 but at some point Scala 2.11 will also be supported).
+The `scala_version` argument is provided so that a single package can support multiple Scala compiler versions for it's JARs and packages (currently Scala downloadable binaries are compiled with Scala 2.10 but at some point Scala 2.11 will also be supported).

 The `...` argument is unused but nevertheless should be included to ensure compatibility if new arguments are added to `spark_dependencies` in the future.